lucrus73/vacancyshop/README.txt

 Donate link: https://www.virtualbit.it/wpvacancy
 Tags: bookings
 Requires at least: 4.7
-Tested up to: 4.8
+Tested up to: 4.9.6
 Stable tag: trunk
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Provides shortcodes and admin screens to create a full booking system for accomodations.
+Provides shortcodes and admin screens to create a full booking system for accommodations.

 == Description ==

-The WPVacancy WordPress plugin turns your WordPress site into a booking site for any kind of accomodation.
-It supports different seasons for different prices and rules based on dates of the booking, any number of accomodation units and standard WordPress users database.
-Once paired with WooCommerce and Ultimate Member (both are third party products) it makes your site a wonderful ecommerce selling services for holidays or other type of space booking.
+The WPVacancy WordPress plugin turns your WordPress site into a booking site for any kind of accommodation.
+It supports different seasons for different prices and rules based on dates of the booking, any number of accommodation units and standard WordPress users database.

 Features:

 * You can define any number of seasons
-* You can define any number of accomodation units
+* You can add any number of accommodation units
+* You can make a pricelist
 * Sweet javascript enabled booking form: you have never seen anything that easy for end users
-* WooCommerce integration
-* Integrated cart and Paypal if you don't want WooCommerce
+* Integrated cart and Paypal
 * Compatible with latest WordPress releases
 * Free as in free speech
 * Free as in free beer
 * Community support
 * Optional paid support
+* Full end users documentation
+* Full WP admins documentation
+* Full WebAgency documentation

 PRO Features: